 You need to decide whether the mean or median is best for your study and which type of difference is more important to detect.

-Related post: Determining which Measure of Central Tendency is Best for Your Data
+Related posts: Determining which Measure of Central Tendency is Best for Your Data and Median: Definition and Uses

 Advantage 2: Nonparametric tests are valid when our sample size is small and your data are potentially nonnormal